 Also, you’re not going to have to rely on that waxed cotton for waterproofing, either.
 The Shenstone comes with a zip-in Reissa waterproof and breathable liner.
 Merlin put some effort into making the liner as weatherproof as possible.
 It connects to the jacket with two zippers that run up the sides of the jacket’s main zipper, plus a snap that connects at the back of the neck, and the sleeves of the liner connect with color-coded snaps that match up with loops inside the cuffs of the main jacket.
 Then the liner has its own main zipper, which is covered by a flap with a strip of Velcro to keep it in place, which should keep water from getting in through the zipper.
 I haven’t worn the Shenstone in a deluge, and I wouldn’t expect it to keep me reliably dry on a day-long rainy ride, if only because the liner stops short of the bottom of the waist-length jacket, meaning water is likely to find its way in around your waist, even if it doesn’t get in around your neck.
 The liner is best thought of as a compact, easily packed insurance policy to keep you dry in an unexpected shower.
 Maybe even better is that it does a great job of extending the Shenstone’s temperature range by blocking the wind when temperatures are cool.

 That’s because the other key part of the jacket’s name is “Air.”
 From the shoulder area down, the jacket is mostly mesh and the inside of the arms are also mesh, so a lot of air flows through in hot weather.
-I’ve found that mesh panels on the inner arms helps greatly with cooling because my arms are out in the wind, scooping up cooling air that flows through.
-The Shenstone is good for this because the mesh extends up the arms and through the underarm area, which is greatly helpful in keeping you cool.
+I’ve found that mesh panels on the inner arms help greatly with cooling because my arms are out in the wind, scooping up air that flows through.
+This works well on the Shenstone because the mesh extends up the arms and through the underarm area.
 The entire back of the jacket, from the shoulder area down, is mesh.
 The front has less mesh area (I’ll get into that a little more later), but the Shenstone still moves a lot of air.
 Also, you not only get the protection and comfort of the D3O armor, but it is also thoughtfully perforated to allow some airflow.

 The Shenstone is not as cool as some all-mesh jackets I have, because the waxed cotton material in the shoulders is somewhat weighty and airflow in the chest is not maximized.
 But I find I can cover a pretty wide temperature range by using an insulating layer and the weatherproof liner on a cool morning, and gradually stripping down to a T-shirt under the mesh as the afternoon heats up.